maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 We then pass this `x_lstm` tensor to our attention block which works out how much attention we should pay to each word in the sentence (which is of length `max_len`).
 It does this by calculating a probability distribution over all the words in our sentences for each example - we then take the expectation of our original input with these learned distributions.

-Notice that the output from this no longer has a dimension for the sentence length - this is the calculation we are going to explain in this blog post.
+Notice that the output from this no longer has a dimension for the sentence length - this is the calculation we are going to explain in this blog post and is a direct consequence of the expectation calculation we mentioned in the previous paragraph.
 Also notice that for each example in our mini-batch we output a single number which is our sentiment prediction.

 The below shows the basic steps for a single example of batch size 1 (excluding the last linear layer as I ran out of room) for the above NLP model.
-The probability distribution $a$ is learned as part of the `attention` function.
+The probability distribution $a$ is learned as part of the `attention` function for each example in a mini-batch.

 <p align="center">
     <img src="/assets/img/simple_nlp.jpg" alt="Image" width="600" height="800" />